 Text on Discord also supports “Markdown,” allowing you to change the text in your Discord discussions quickly and easily without learning how to code.
-Markdown is particularly handy for formatting text messages with bold, italics, strikethroughs, spoiler alerts, and other formatting.
+Markdown is particularly handy for formatting text messages with bold, italics, strikethroughs, spoiler alerts, and another formatting.
 It is pretty simple to pick up, and Discord has a blog article that explains how it all works, so stay up with your text game.

 If you do not want to learn Markdown, do not worry; you can still use it to enhance your text.
 First, highlight the text you want to add Markdown, and a formatting style bar appears above the text input field.
 Next, opt for the formatting you want to apply, and Discord will automatically add the appropriate Markdown language; then, hit enter to send.

 On Discord, you can respond to messages with emotes instead of just words.
 For example, to respond to something you or someone else typed into the server, select the smiling emoji face with the + button.
 Using emotes to react to friends’ post, text, photo or video uploaded, can be fun.

 Discord’s voice chat is simple to use.
 If you have a working microphone attached to your computer, entering a speech channel on a server automatically turns it on.
 By clicking the phone symbol on your Friends List, you may also access voice chat by making voice calls or group calls to friends.